percona/k8spsmdb-docs/docs/operator.md

 ### `clusterServiceDNSMode`

-Can be `internal` (local fully-qualified domain names will be used in replset configuration even if the replset is exposed - the default value), `external` (exposed MongoDB instances will use ClusterIP addresses), or `ServiceMesh` (turned on for the exposed Services).
+Can be `internal` (local fully-qualified domain names will be used in replset configuration even if the replset is exposed - the default value), `external` (exposed MongoDB instances will use ClusterIP addresses, [should be applied with caution](expose.md#controlling-hostnames-in-replset-configuration)) or `ServiceMesh` (turned on for the exposed Services).
 Being set, `ServiceMesh` value suprecedes multiCluster settings, and therefore these two modes cannot be combined together.

 | Value type  | Example    |
 | ----------- | ---------- |